holistic-stack/openscad-tree-sitter/packages/openscad-parser/docs/PROGRESS.md

 **Impact**:
 - Error diagnostics for `RangeExpressionNode` parsing failures are now more informative.
 - This completes a specific refinement task for `RangeExpressionVisitor`'s error handling capabilities.

+### Priority: Recover `function-call-visitor.ts` and Align with `FunctionCallNode` Interface

+**Objective**: Restore `function-call-visitor.ts` from a corrupted state and ensure its methods correctly implement `FunctionCallNode` creation and `ErrorNode` propagation, aligning with recent AST type changes.

+**Task**: Replaced the entire content of `function-call-visitor.ts` with a reconstructed and corrected version.

+**Files Modified**:
+- `packages/openscad-parser/src/lib/openscad-parser/ast/visitors/expression-visitor/function-call-visitor.ts`

+**Changes Made in Reconstructed File**:
+- Restored the complete and correct class structure, including constructor, `visit`, `visitFunctionCall`, and `createASTNodeForFunction` methods.
+- Ensured `createASTNodeForFunction` correctly creates `FunctionCallNode` with `type: 'expression'` and `expressionType: 'function_call'`, consistent with the updated `ast.FunctionCallNode` interface.
+- Updated `visit` and `visitFunctionCall` methods to return `ast.FunctionCallNode | ast.ErrorNode` and improved `ErrorNode` creation and propagation logic.
+- Corrected the call to `extractArguments` to pass `this.parentVisitor` as required by its updated signature.
+- Removed unused helper methods like `createSimpleLiteralFromNode` and `createExpressionNode` that were part of the corrupted/intermediate state.

+**Rationale & Outcome**:
+- Successfully recovered `function-call-visitor.ts` from corruption, which was a major blocker.
+- The visitor now aligns with the intended design for `FunctionCallNode` and `ErrorNode` handling.
+- This unblocks further type checking, linting, and testing efforts.

+**Quality Gates Results (Post-Recovery)**:
+- **Lint (`nx lint openscad-parser`)**: To be run.
+- **Type Check (`nx typecheck openscad-parser`)**: To be run.
+- **Tests (`nx test openscad-parser`)**: To be run.

 ---